AlwinHollebrandse/BreastCancerCellDetection/README.md

 Gaussian takes in 3 param in the file; random threshold, mean, and sigma.
 Ex: 0.05 0 00 0 5
 LinearFilter takes in 4 param in the file; filter width, filter height, and the weights (in the afore mentioned array form).
 Ex: 0.05 0 03 3 [ 0 0 0 0 0 0 0 0 0 ]
 MedianFilter takes in 4 param in the file; filter width, filter height, the weights (in the afore mentioned array form)(can also be null) EX: 3 3 null
+SerialMedianFilter takes in 4 param in the file; filter width, filter height, the weights (in the afore mentioned array form)(can also be null) EX: 3 3 null
+MPIMedianFilter takes in 4 param in the file; filter width, filter height, the weights (in the afore mentioned array form)(can also be null) EX: 3 3 null
+MPIThreadedMedianFilter takes in 4 param in the file; filter width, filter height, the weights (in the afore mentioned array form)(can also be null) EX: 3 3 null
 Histogram takes no params.
 HistogramEqualization takes no params.
 EdgeDetection takes no params.